Peace Corps Paul D. Coverdell Fellows Program

 To be eligible for the fellows program, individuals must have satisfactorily completed their Peace Corps service* and be admitted to one of SIT’s low-residency master’s degree programs.

-As part of their SIT graduate program, fellows must complete a practicum — a core component of every SIT master’s program — in a high-need American community (as defined by SIT).
+As part of their SIT graduate program, fellows must complete a practicum of 150 to 300 hours in a high-need American community (as defined by SIT).
 The practicum must relate to the student’s coursework and career goals and be for a minimum of six weeks.
 Practicums may be paid professional positions or unpaid internships.